The Journey of TSS

 Welcome to The Southport School

 On behalf of all of us here at The Southport School, we welcome the next chapter of the school’s journey, and hope you're a part of it – our doors are always open and conversation always welcomed.
-It is an exciting time to be part of The Southport School -- there are big things on the horizon.
+It continues to be an exciting time to be part of The Southport School -- there are big things on the horizon.